Exit-strategies for startups and investors in Germany

 In a buy back, after the entry of investors, a buy-back of the investment by the founders or co-partners of the company takes place later.

-When a company is liquidated, it is dissolved and the proceeds distributed.
+When a company is liquidated in Germany, it is dissolved and the proceeds distributed.
 As a rule, the dissolution of the company is not a voluntary goal of an investment, but happens in case of failure of a start-up.
 It comes to a complete termination of the project because a success is no longer conceivable or the investor terminates the investment contract.

 For the investor, liquidation means the loss of the previously invested capital, which he then writes off.
 For the founders it regularly means the total loss of their enterprise due to the low liquidation mass.